 While many factors can be responsible for a house fire, one of the most common causes during cold weather months is a space heater.

 “If it’s something that burns, such as a combustion heater, it’s really important to make sure that the area is vented,” Dr. Fertel says.
-“One good safety features is a tip-over feature that makes sure that the device shuts off if it tips over.”
+“One good safety feature is a tip-over feature that makes sure that the device shuts off if it tips over.”

-It is never safe to enter a burning home, even if you think you are away from flames, Dr. Fertel says.
+“It is never safe to enter a burning home, whether it be a small house fire or a home engulfed in flames, even if you think you are away from flames,” Dr. Fertel says.

 “It only takes a short period to be overcome by smoke inhalation,” he warns.

 If you notice flames or fire in or around your home, call 911 immediately.
 Let the professionals do their job.

 - Regularly test smoke alarms and carbon monoxide detectors.

 - Keep all heating sources (ovens, stovetops, dryers, space heaters, etc.) clean and make sure all electrical wiring doesn’t pose a hazard.

 - Use caution with candles or scented wax plugins.

 - Throw your fireplace/grill ashes away in a proper receptacle once they’ve cooled completely.